xerial/silk/development.md

  - Launch GWT code server (super dev mode) bin/sbt gwt-superdev

+  if you need to debug webUI remotely (e.g. using 192.168.xxx.xxx address), launch gwt-superdev with -Dgwt.expose option

+    bin/sbt gwt-superdev -Dgwt.expose

  - Visit http://localhost:9876/ and copy the bookmarklet ("Dev Mode On") appeared in the page to your bookmark bar.